 Q: What is Workplace Fraud?

-Q: What industries does the Workplace Fraud law
+Q: What industries does the Workplace Fraud law apply to?

 Fraud Act, the Commissioner of Labor and Industry has authority

 to address misclassification of individuals in the construction